DataSQRL/datasqrl.github.io/docs/getting-started/intro/overview.md

 SQRL (pronounced "squirrel") stands for *"Structured Query and Reaction Language"*.
-It extends the popular database language SQL by some constructs and syntactic sugar to make it easier and more productive to build responsive data services from raw data.
+It extends the popular database language SQL by some constructs and syntactic sugar to make it easier and more productive to build responsive data services from streaming data.
 Specifically, SQRL provides support for realtime data streams and the ability to react to incoming data - hence the name.
 A big chunk of this tutorial is devoted to covering how SQRL extends SQL and the concepts it provides that make building data services easy.
 But we are getting